-Research conducted by the SEED Madagascar Conservation Research Programme (SCRP) estimates that since 1982 the P. rufus population in Sainte Luce has decreased by 65%.
+Research conducted by the SEED Madagascar Conservation Research Programme (SCRP) estimates that since 1982 the Madagascar Flying Fox population in Sainte Luce has decreased by 65%.
 SEED needs to support the development of a comprehensive conservation strategy from within the community if the Sainte Luce colony is going to survive.

-Currently our Conservation Research Programme volunteers are collecting data on the feeding habits of the Sainte Luce colony of P. rufus, to advise on a unique conservation strategy for the colony.
-Whilst volunteers are conducting this research, SEED staff have been working with the local community and key stakeholders to develop a locally enforced protected area around the colony’s roost tree.
-With the endorsement of local organisations, a ban on hunting and logging will be enforced, limiting the threats to the population.
-Our Community Development volunteers have also been involved with Project Rufus, recently building and erecting a bat hide in the protected area.
-This will allow guided tours to be run by local guides to view the bats whilst causing minimal disturbance to the colony.
-These tours will provide an alternative source of income to logging and hunting for the local community, and enhance ownership of the conservation effort within Sainte Luce.
+Our Conservation Research Programme volunteers collected data on the feeding habits of the Sainte Luce colony of P. rufus, to advise on a unique conservation strategy for the colony.
+Whilst volunteers conducted this research, SEED staff worked with the local community and key stakeholders to develop a locally enforced protected area around the colony’s roost tree.
+With the endorsement of local organisations, a ban on hunting and logging was enforced, limiting the threats to the population.
+Our Community Development volunteers were also involved with Project Rufus, building and erecting a bat hide in the protected area.
+This allowed guided tours to be run by local guides to view the bats whilst causing minimal disturbance to the colony.
+These tours provided an alternative source of income to logging and hunting for the local community, and enhanced ownership of the conservation effort within Sainte Luce.

-Project Rufus also supports environmental education as a method of conservation.
-SCRP staff and volunteers have been conducting environmental education sessions in the two schools in Sainte Luce and conducting mass mobilisation events across the community.
+Project Rufus also supported environmental education as a method of conservation.
+SCRP staff and volunteers conducted environmental education sessions in the two schools in Sainte Luce and conducted mass mobilisation events across the community.
 SEED anticipates that highlighting the importance of P. rufus and raising awareness of its local threats will allow the communities to identify, monitor and tackle the threats to its survival.

 Principal donors to the project include: Rufford Foundation, Phoenix Zoo, Minnesota Zoo, James Hall, and Lake District Wildlife Park.